MrPrimate/ddb-meta-data/modules/mpmv1/README.md

 # Misplaced Monsters: Volume One

-**All proceeds from Misplaced Monsters go directly to the Seattle Children’s© Hospital and Seattle Children’s© Autism Center, supporting their mission to care for children and young adults of all backgrounds, regardless of their family’s ability to pay.

 D&D Misplaced Monsters, Vol. 1 was created in partnership with Extra Life©, a fundraising program of the Children’s Miracle Network Hospitals© that helps children receive crucial medical care.

-• **Detailed stat blocks** and descriptions to use the monsters in your game
+- **Detailed stat blocks** and descriptions to use the monsters in your game

 ---